Legal fiction: Philosophical arguments

 William Blackstone defended legal fictions, observing that legislation is never free from the iron law of unintended consequences.
 Using the metaphor of an ancient castle, Blackstone opined:

 We inherit an old Gothic castle, erected in the days of chivalry, but fitted up for a modern inhabitant.
 The moated ramparts, the embattled towers, and the trophied halls, are magnificent and venerable, but useless.
 The interior apartments, now converted into rooms of convenience, are cheerful and commodious, though their approaches are winding and difficult.

 Henry Maine, on the other hand, argued that legal fictions seem an ornate outgrowth of the law that ought to be removed by legislation.
 Jeremy Bentham sharply criticised the notion of legal fictions, saying that "fictions are to law what fraud is to trade."
+John Allison, of the University of Cambridge, makes the case that while some fictions seem extraordinary in theory, legal institutions often domesticate them until they are 'ordinary', and more limited than they might metaphorically seem.

 Use in fiction

 In the novel Joan and Peter (1918) by H. G. Wells, Peter's parents die in a sailing accident.
 As it is not known which parent dies first, a legal fiction is applied maintaining that the husband, being a man and therefore stronger, lived longer which results in the father's will determining Peter's legal guardian.
 Later in the novel a witness to the accident declares seeing the mother floundering some time after the father has disappeared, and so the legal fiction is overturned and the mother's will is followed, providing Peter with a new legal guardian.
 Wells was in error as to the English law, which actually presumes that the older person died first.

 In Act II, Scene 1 of Gilbert and Sullivan's The Gondoliers, Giuseppe Palmieri (who serves jointly with his brother Marco as King of Barataria) requests that he and his brother be recognized individually, that they might receive individual portions of food as they have two independent appetites.
 He is turned down because the joint rule "... is a legal fiction, and legal fictions are solemn things."

 In the novel Lud-in-the-Mist (1926) by Hope Mirrlees, the concept of the legal fiction as a secular substitute for spiritual mysteries and magical illusions is a central theme.
 Legal fictions in the novel include referring to fairy fruit, mention of which is taboo, as woven silk fabric in order to allow the law to regulate it; and declaring members of the country's Senate "dead in the eyes of the law" in order to remove them from office, since the senators serve for life.